petarsrepo/crypto-market-charter-telegram-bot/README.md

-# Market Charter Telegram Bot
+# The Market Charter: Telegram Bot

 This is a bot that provides cryptocurrency market information and basic charting services.
 It also comes with built-in meme functionalities and Wojak Index integration.
 Candle charts coming soon...